C3BI-pasteur-fr/python-course-1/source/Input_Output.rst

       comment = fields[2]

-In this piece of code we protect the open in a try/except but what happen if an error occured during the data processing, if one line have not a firlds[2] for instance. an error is raise but the file is not closed.
+In this piece of code we protect the open in a try/except but what happen if an error occured during the data processing, if one line have not a fields[2] for instance.
+An error is raised but the file is not closed.
 If this piece of code is en closed in a larger try/except the file will stay open until the end of the script.

 .. code-block:: python